telerik/winforms-docs/richtexteditor/features/document-protection.md

 {{endregion}}

-You can also create a collection with the UserInfos that will be interracting with the document and wire it with   some UI of yours.
+You can also create a collection with the **UserInfos** that will be interacting with the document and wire it with   some UI of yours.
 For example, if you set-up the collection as follows:

 {{source=..\SamplesCS\RichTextEditor\Features\DocumentProtection.cs region=usersList}}
 {{source=..\SamplesVB\RichTextEditor\Features\DocumentProtection.vb region=usersList}}